Hugh Everett III: Death and legacy

+Of Everett's death, Mark Everett later said:

 I think about how angry I was that my dad didn't take better care of himself.
 How he never went to a doctor, let himself become grossly overweight, smoked three packs a day, drank like a fish and never exercised.
 But then I think about how his colleague mentioned that, days before dying, my dad had said he lived a good life and that he was satisfied.
 I realize that there is a certain value in my father's way of life.
 He ate, smoked and drank as he pleased, and one day he just suddenly and quickly died.
 Given some of the other choices I'd witnessed, it turns out that enjoying yourself and then dying quickly is not such a hard way to go.

-Of the companies Everett initiated, only Monowave Corporation still existed as of 2023, in Seattle.
-It is managed by co-founder Elaine Tsiang, who received a PhD in physics under Bryce DeWitt at the University of North Carolina at Chapel Hill before working for DBS as a programmer.